WP-Autoplugin/wp-autoplugin/README.md

 - xAI Grok-2-1212

 We recommend using the **Claude 3.5 Sonnet** model for optimal results.
 While WP-Autoplugin is free to use, you may need to pay for API usage based on your chosen model.

+## Custom Models

+WP-Autoplugin also supports custom models: you can plug in any OpenAI-compatible API by providing the endpoint URL, model name, and API key.
+This feature allows you to use any model you have access to, including locally hosted models, or custom models you've trained yourself.

 ## BYOK (Bring Your Own Key)